Call for Papers

 - The WWW: Models of Web databases, Web dynamics, Web services, Web transactions and negotiations, Social Networks, Web Mining

 All papers must be original and not simultaneously submitted to another journal or conference.
 Papers must be typeset using the Springer LaTeX2e style llncs for Lecture Notes in Computer Science.
-The suggested number of pages is 16, and the maximum number of pages is 18.
+For long papers the suggested number of pages is 16, and the maximum number of pages is 18.
+For short papers the maximum number of pages is 10.
 Submissions which deviate substantially from these guidelines may be rejected without review.
 Initial submissions must be in PDF format, but authors should keep in mind that the LaTeX2e source must be submitted for the final versions of accepted papers.
 Submissions in alternate formats, such as Microsoft Word, cannot be accepted for either initial or final versions.
 The submissions will be judged for scientific quality and for suitability as a basis for broader discussion.
 Submission is via EasyChair.

 Submission Link: https://easychair.org/conferences/?conf=foiks2020